shane-powell/shane-powell/README.md

 #### I am an experianced C# Developer by trade and work on projects involving the likes of C++ and Python in my own time.

-I like tinker with microcontrollers, Robotics, sensors, automation, Single Board Computers and Game Dev.
+I like tinker with allsorts including microcontrollers, Robotics, sensors, automation, Single Board Computers and Game Dev.

 #### Currently playing with
 - Raspberry Pi